 How Do Head Injury At Work Claims Work?

 By Danielle Fletcher.
-Last Updated 15th February 2023.
-We will show you how to make a head injury at work claim, in this guide.
-If you have suffered a head injury at work caused by negligence, you may be owed compensation.
-Head injuries can range from minor injuries such as a concussion.
-Or a worker can experience a severe traumatic brain injury (TBI) and suffer permanent brain damage.
+Last Updated 27th September 2024.
+Our detailed guide explores how to make a head injury at work claim, If you sustained a head injury at work caused by negligence, you may be owed compensation.
+Head injuries can range from minor issues such as a concussion to a severe traumatic brain injury (TBI).
 So, in this guide, we will explain who could be eligible to make a head injury at work claim for compensation that may be needed to help with loss of earnings or the expense of a carer.

 Today we will look at the major causes of head injuries in the workplace.
 And, we will explain how to claim head or brain injury compensation.
-If you would like to claim compensation for a head injury at work, please get in contact with us today.
-Our panel of solicitors has solid experience handling accident at work claims.
+If you want to claim compensation for a head injury at work, please get in contact with us today.
+The solicitors from our panel have extensive experience handling accident at work claims.

 Select A Section